syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example for Excel pagesetup settings in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Worksheet%20Features/PageSetup).

 ## Show or Hide Worksheet

 The following code snippet shows how to hide the sheets using **Visibility** property.